casadi/casadi.github.io/content/docs/get-started/what-casadi-is.md

 ---
 title: What CasADi is and what it is not
+menu:
+  docs:
+    name: 'What CasADi is'
+    parent: 'get-started'
     weight: 2
 ---
-# What CasADi is and what it is not
+What CasADi is and what it is not